Gillian Bennett

-Gillian Bennett (born 1939) is a folklorist, most notable for her work on contemporary legends.
+Gillian Bennett (née Lawley; 25 September 1939 – 13 December 2023) was a British folklorist, known for her work on contemporary legends.

-Education
+Early life and education

-Bennett enrolled as a mature graduate student at the University of Sheffield in 1978, where she studied at the Centre for English Cultural Tradition and Language (CECTAL) under the supervision of J. D. A. Widdowson.
+Bennett was born on 25 September 1939.
+She enrolled as a mature graduate student at the University of Sheffield in 1978, where she studied at the Centre for English Cultural Tradition and Language (CECTAL) under the supervision of J. D. A. Widdowson.
 She gained both masters and doctoral degrees, and would retain ties to CECTAL as an honorary research associate.

 Bennett's PhD thesis was titled Aspects of supernatural belief, memorate and legend in a contemporary urban environment and "aimed to move away from the antiquarian bias of previous work on the folklore of the supernatural in order to shed light on present day attitudes and concepts".

 Contemporary legend research

-In 1982 CECTAL hosted a conference on Contemporary Legend.
+In 1982, CECTAL hosted a conference on Contemporary Legend.
 This initiated a number of succeeding conferences on the topic, leading to the creation in 1988 of the International Society for Contemporary Legend Research (ISCLR).

 Bennett was a founder member of ISCLR, as was Paul Smith, a fellow University of Sheffield graduate.
 In collaboration with Smith, Bennett edited four of the five-volume Perspectives on Contemporary Legend essay series (1984–1990), which were based on the Sheffield Contemporary Legend conferences.
 She also co-wrote with Smith Contemporary Legend: The First Five Years (1990), co-compiled Contemporary Legend: A Folklore Bibliography (1993), co-edited Contemporary Legend: A Reader (1996) and co-authored Urban Legends: A Collection of International Tall Tales and Terrors (2007).

 ISCLR has been described as of great significance "not just to legend studies but to also to the fortunes of English folklore scholarship in general" and seen in the 1990s as "probably the most prominent evidence of England's re-emergence as a major contributor to world folklore scholarship".